 There was a time when I billed myself as a turnaround specialist.
 Doing turnarounds was often a fast-track to good long-term relationships for an interim or consultant.
 I’m not going to bore you with the usual list of coded answers about why they fail, but rather to say that most failures have not actually … Read more

 First lets understand the difference.
 Waterfall is the most misquoted of all methods.
-Waterfall is defined by the simple fact that age stage in the project must complete fully and be agreed/signed-off before the next stage can begin.
+Waterfall is defined by the simple fact that each stage in the project must complete fully and be agreed/signed-off before the next stage can begin.
 Sometimes it is very important that the previous stage was fully and correctly completed.
 An example would … Read more

 Really! – Have you seen this new stuff?